-Chemicals used in commercial activities – such as dry cleaning chemicals, chemical degreasers and petroleum products such as gasoline – are sometimes spilled and leak into soil and groundwater or were disposed within sewers.
-These chemicals, known as volatile organic compounds (VOCs), often become gases or vapors which can travel from contaminated groundwater and soil or within sewer lines and enter buildings.
-This process is known as vapor intrusion and has the potential to cause acute (shortterm) or chronic (longterm) health effects.
+Chemicals used in commercial activities – such as dry cleaning chemicals, chemical degreasers and petroleum products like gasoline – are known as volatile organic compounds (VOCs).
+Spilled VOCs and those disposed of down sewers sometimes can leak into soil and groundwater and if they become a gas or vapor, can potentially enter buildings.
+This process is known as vapor intrusion which has been linked to some short- and long-term health effects.

-Vapor Intrusion 101 or Intrusión de Vapor 101 (Spanish version) - This video, using a hand-drawn/animation technique, introduces the concept of vapor intrusion to people who may be unfamiliar with it by showing the root cause, how it spreads underground, and what can be done about it.
+- Vapor Intrusion 101 [exit DNR] or Intrusión de Vapor 101 (Spanish version) [exit DNR] - This video introduces the concept of vapor intrusion to people who may be unfamiliar with it by showing the root cause, how it spreads underground, and what can be done about it.

-The Responsible Neighbor, A Vapor Intrusion Story This video for consultants and responsible parties shows how good communication with neighbors benefits everyone involved with an environmental cleanup.
+- The Responsible Neighbor, A Vapor Intrusion Story [exit DNR] - This video for consultants and responsible parties shows how good communication with neighbors benefits everyone involved with an environmental clean-up.

 Why Test for Vapor Intrusion?
-(RR-953) or ¿Por Qué Probar la Intrusión de Vapor?
-(RR-953a: Spanish version) - If a nearby property is contaminated it is possible that chemical gases, or vapors, are moving through the soil and could be entering your house or building.
-Sampling and testing discovers whether or not these soil gases are present in your indoor air.
+(RR-953) [PDF] or ¿Por Qué Probar la Intrusión de Vapor?
+(RR-953a: Spanish version) [PDF] - If a nearby property is contaminated, it is possible that chemical gases, or vapors, are moving through the soil and could be entering your house or building.
+Sampling and testing determines whether or not these soil gases are present in your indoor air.

 Vapor mitigation on your property